Lay Berthing Services for Long-Term Safe Lay Berth for Watson LMSR Vessels

 Quick Summary

-The Department of Transportation, Maritime Administration (MARAD) is soliciting proposals for Lay Berthing Services for up to two Watson Class LMSR RRF vessels on the U.S. West Coast.
-This opportunity seeks exclusive, long-term safe layberthing for the TRAVIS E WATKINS and MITCHELL RED CLOUD, with the possibility of substituting similar or smaller vessels.
-Proposals are due April 20, 2026.
+The U.S. Department of Transportation, Maritime Administration (MARAD) is soliciting proposals for Lay Berthing Services for up to two Watson Class LMSR RRF vessels on the U.S. West Coast.
+This UNRESTRICTED opportunity seeks long-term safe layberthing facilities.
+Proposals are due May 8, 2026.

 Scope of Work

-- Utilities & Environmental: Provision of metered shore power, potable water, telephone service, sewage disposal, and compliance with oil spill response plans and recycling regulations.
+- Environmental: Compliance with oil spill response plans and recycling regulations.

-- Ramp Usability: MARAD will consider alternate proposals for ramp configurations.
-While both stern and side port ramps are preferred for rapid loading/offloading, proposals accommodating only the side port ramp must detail how RRF operational readiness is met, especially for heavy/oversized equipment.
+- Ramp Usability: While both stern and side port ramps are preferred, proposals accommodating only the side port ramp must detail how RRF operational readiness is met.

 Submission & Evaluation